HassanSajjad-302/HMake/README.md

 Later on, build support for other programming languages will be added.
 API in multiple other programming languages will be provided as well.

-HMake has the most advanced build algorithm that supports dynamic nodes and dynamic edges.
+HMake has advanced build algorithm that supports dynamic nodes and dynamic edges.
 It also has advanced dependency specification.
 See ```hconfigure/header/BTarget.hpp``` and ```hconfigure/header/Builder.hpp```.